vascommdev/mnv-ads-client/readme.md

 ## Dependencies

-The ad-library library depends on axios for making HTTP requests.
+The mnv-ads-client library depends on axios for making HTTP requests.

 ## License

-The ad-library library is licensed under the MIT License.
+The mnv-ads-client library is licensed under the MIT License.

 ## Contributing